nosoop/DistributableMarketeeringTool/README.md

 ----------------
   * A reworked trading interface.
 With a similar-yet-different UI to Steam Trading, similar items are grouped as uniquely as possible (well, they should be, anyways), making it easy to count out that they have a number of metal, a number of crates of a specific series, so on.
 Adding items is as simple as selecting something and then repeatedly right-clicking.
 (As stackables aren't supported yet, functionality might be changed for this to be even easier following the support.)
   * Multiple copies, multiple logins.
   * Chat logging.
 Separated by however many Steam logins you have, chat history is archived by your conversee's Steam id, by date and time.
-Events such as name and status changes are properly reflected as well.  _Miiiiiiiight_ be a tad bit feature creep, but why not.
+Events such as name and status changes are properly reflected as well.

 Where It Falls Flat
 -------------------